 Categorise your content

 An HTML and/or a XML sitemap will improve the visibility of your website and will provide keyword rich links to all the pages on your website.
-So be sure to check if you have one in place!
+So be sure to check if you have one in place as an xml will help spiders crawl (and therefore index and serve) the site.

 Build external links

 Creating links to other websites will improve your Domain Authority which will – that’s right, improve your search ranking.
 If you’ve seen your article or product mentioned on another website, get it linked!
-You can also research who currently links to your website.
+You can also research who currently links to your website or who links to your competitors.

 SEO friendly URLs